-Then unite it with the circle of another task according to the type of dependency that you want to set.
-Paymo supports all four (FS, FF, SS, SF), but I’m going to stick with the popular finish-to-start one for simplicity and do the same for the rest.
+Then, unite it with the circle of another task according to the type of dependency that you want to set.
+Paymo supports all four (FS, FF, SS, SF), but I will stick with the popular finish-to-start one for simplicity and do the same for the rest.

 Task dependency (2) in Paymo

-But say you want the “Design” and “Front-end development” tasks to overlap for 1 day.
-After all, developers can already take a glance at the existing assets and start coding before the final ones are submitted.
+But say you want the “Design” and “Front-end development” tasks to overlap for one day.
+After all, developers can glance at the existing assets and start coding before the final ones are submitted.
 What then?

-Luckily, Paymo allows you to set gap time in the form of lead and lag time.
+Luckily, Paymo allows you to set gap time in lead and lag time.